had2-you/had2-you/README.md

   👩🏻‍💻 Hey, I'm Haeju Lee who studying in S/W Development at Dankook Univ.

   I go by Anne if you want.
-  🍎 Currently I'm studying Swfit to be a iOS Developer.
+  🍎 Currently I'm studying Swfit to be an iOS Developer.
   🗣 I can speak fluently 🇰🇷 🇺🇸
   ✈️ I love traveling.